All research involving human tissue samples at the University must be approved by the appropriate research ethics body. These include

 What do I have to do if I want to work with human tissue?

-Responsibility for complying with requirements lies with the principal investigator (PI) or supervisor for student projects.
-You must inform your FREC of any human tissue samples that have been acquired under HRA NHS research ethics committee approval or from an HTA approved tissue bank with REC approval.
+Responsibility for complying with requirements lies with the principal investigator (PI), or supervisor for student projects.
+You must inform your Research Institute Ethics Lead of any human tissue samples that have been acquired under HRA NHS research ethics committee approval or from an HTA approved tissue bank with REC approval.
 Non-conformance will constitute research misconduct.
-For contact details of your FREC please email !
-HWB Ethics.

 The HTA provides full details of codes of practice for using human tissue in research.
 Please read Code A: Guiding Principles and the Fundamental Principle of Consent and Code E: Research, to ensure you are well informed about research using human tissue when planning your project.

 To collect tissue samples from volunteers at the University, staff and doctoral students must obtain favourable ethics review for their study via the University's Ethics Review System before the work commences.
-For students on taught courses, a SHUREC 8b form (doc) (DOCX, 76.9KB) must be completed and approved by your FREC prior to work commencing.
+For students on taught courses, a UREC 4 form must be completed and approved prior to work commencing.

 These samples can be stored at the University for up to seven days, after which time they must be transferred to the Biorepository, should they not be exhausted.
 When transferring human tissue samples to and from the University to the Sheffield Biorepository you must follow the procedures provided in the transport risk assessment document.